chris-beedie/qmk_firmware/keyboards/handwired/beadpad/readme.md

 # beadpad

-A five key macropad with rotary encoder inspired by the Pikatea, intended to be used with a dedicated 'mode' button and python-based keyhandler
+A five key macropad with rotary encoder inspired by the Pikatea, intended to be used with a dedicated 'mode' button and keyhook running on the pc (e.g. python keyboard or pynput)

 Keyboard Maintainer: [chris-beedie](https://github.com/chris-beedie)
 Hardware Supported: handwired, elite-c